rangaomkaram/Projects---React-/notes.md

 <ul>
 // using map functions , we can list out the items dynamically

+// concept of key prop , used to render each child in a list -> which helps to give unique value (id)
 <ul>
 {items.map((item, index) => (
   <li key={index}>{item}</li>